 You might like...

-Although in its tropical homeland, ricinus is a tree reaching 8m to 12m (25ft to 40ft) high, in the garden it is grown as a dramatic foliage plant to provide a summer highlight in the middle of summer bedding or in large tubs.
-The seeds must be sown early, soaked for a few hours in tepid water first, and kept growing in pots without check up to planting time.
+Although in its tropical homeland, the caster oil plant reaches 8-12m in height, its growth can be restricted in a garden setting, and it is usually grown in containers as an annual.
+While Ricinus communis does produce greenish-yellow flowers, it is grown mainly for its large, glossy, reddish purple foliage.
+Seeds must be sown early in the year, and ideally soaked for a few hours in tepid water beforehand.
 At the end of the season, plants are either discarded or rehoused under glass to grow on as a small conservatory shrub.
-The seed coats are highly toxic, so it is a good idea to deadhead the fluffy blooms before seeds set.
+All parts of Ricinus communis are highly toxic, particularly the seeds, so it is a good idea to deadhead the fluffy blooms before seeds set.

 Plant type: Evergreen tree